 Fine bone china is a traditional heirloom because it’s incredibly strong and really will last a lifetime which is why it’s such an important material for Sophie.
 She explains – “Today there is so much thicker, cheaper stoneware in the shops that people assume it’s more resilient to everyday use, but it’s actually more porous and chips easily.
 I’m really proud of the quality of china I use and that it’s decorated here in Britain.
 It took a long time to source shapes that are a contemporary take on mid-century designs, enhancing my illustration style.
 The pottery I work with is built on hundreds of years of ceramic-making in Staffordshire, they take great care in every stage of production.
 The result is a beautiful combination of flawless forms, with crisply screen-printed decoration.”

-There are three main crockery designs which are inspired from a mix of visual stimulation.
+There are three main crockery designs which are inspired by a mix of visual stimulation.
 Sophie elaborates – “Every idea springs from something unexpected that I’ve seen, in an art gallery, vintage market, a walk on Hampstead Heath or even just looking through design books at home.
 Nature is always a key component of my designs.
 The variety, beauty and detail of plants is wonderfully endless and a refreshing antidote to urban life.”
 Books and Flowers Collection: “This tea set was inspired by the whole idea of enjoying tea.
 I was curled up with a cuppa looking at my own shelves of books and thought what a nice motif they made.
 The style is also a touch art deco, I wanted a way to combine simple black line illustration with pops of colourful flowers.”

 Books and Flowers Teacup and Saucer